gre/gre/plots/examples/523/README.md

   - field
 ---

 **This plot reveals a new generator called "Field"**.
 The primitive presented here is the nesting of squares without rotation but with a strong attraction of lines to the center of the piece.
-More reveals soon!

 The physical is a grid of 4x2 frames that can be used to produce a 8 frames loop video.